Haplogroup I-M253: Geographical distribution

 that an Anglo-Saxon immigration event affecting 50–100% of the Central English male gene pool at that time is required.
 We note, however, that our data do not allow us to distinguish an event that simply added to the indigenous Central English male gene pool from one where indigenous males were displaced elsewhere or one where indigenous males were reduced in number ...
 This study shows that the Welsh border was more of a genetic barrier to Anglo-Saxon Y chromosome gene flow than the North Sea ...
 These results indicate that a political boundary can be more important than a geophysical one in population genetic structuring.

 In 2003 a paper was published by Christian Capelli and colleagues which supported, but modified, the conclusions of Weale and colleagues.
 This paper, which sampled Great Britain and Ireland on a grid, found a smaller difference between Welsh and English samples, with a gradual decrease in Haplogroup I1 frequency moving westwards in southern Great Britain.
 The results suggested to the authors that Norwegian Vikings invaders had heavily influenced the northern area of the British Isles, but that both English and mainland Scottish samples all have German/Danish influence.

 Prominent members of I-M253

-Alexander Hamilton, through genealogy and the testing of his descendants (assuming actual paternity matching his genealogy), has been placed within Y-DNA haplogroup I-M253.

-The Varangian Šimon, who was said to have been the founder of the Russian Vorontsov noble family, belonged to haplogroup I1-Y15024.
-Testing by geneticist Peter Sjölund and FamilyTreeDNA showed that the present-day male members of the Vorontsov family still carry this subclade of I1, and downstream subclades.
-Other historical members of the Vorontsov family were Prince Mikhail Semyonovich Vorontsov and Illarion Ivanovich Vorontsov-Dashkov.
+Through direct testing or testing of their descendants and genealogical evidence, the following notable people have been shown to be I-M253: